 Scholarships are available to help registered nurses and midwives working in the WA public health system to study sexual health and/or blood-borne virus specialisation courses at nurse practitioner level to increase their working knowledge.
 The course must be undertaken at a WA tertiary institution or recognised organisation.
 The value of scholarships varies depending on the cost of the course and the number of successful applicants.
 If the demand for the scholarships exceeds funding, priority will be given to nurses and midwives with more than two years post registration experience.

 The Sexual Health and Blood-Borne Virus Program (WA Health) has limited funds available to help people employed within government and non-government organisations to attend sexual health and/or blood-borne virus related workforce education and training.
 People working within WA are eligible to apply for a training bursary.
 Conference attendance will not be considered under this bursary program.

 The Sexual Health and Blood-Borne Virus Program (WA Health) has limited funds available to assist government services and non-government organisations to apply for an organisation development grant to improve or develop sexual health and/or blood-borne virus related workforce training or services.
 Only services based within WA are eligible to apply for a grant.
 Conference attendance will not be considered under this grant program.

 To download the bursaries and grants application forms visit the Sexual Health and Blood-borne Virus Program website.

-For an overview of the essential information, links and resources for staff working in sexual health and blood-borne viruses in regional and remote areas of WA refer to this Orientation Package (PDF) developed by the Sexual Health and Blood-borne Virus Program.
+For an overview of the essential information, links and resources for staff working in sexual health and blood-borne viruses in regional and remote areas of WA refer to this Orientation Document (PDF) developed by the Sexual Health and Blood-borne Virus Program.